 Calculating Cost of Living Adjustment

-Factors in Determining COLA
+Factors in Calculating COLA

 On the other hand, international COLAs are recommended to be recalculated more frequently due to fluctuating currency rates, inflation, and other uncontrollable factors.
-For international assignments with pre-determined end dates, companies often offer the cost of living adustment for the entire duration.
+For international assignments with pre-determined end dates, companies often offer the cost of living adjustment for the entire duration.
 However, if the assignment is open-ended, the company may transition the employee to the local standard of living (localizing) and discontinue the COLA after a set period.